kidaa30/ohimanual/content/3_use_tbx.md

 #### Overview of the Process

 The following sections will describe the files included in the Toolbox.
 You will learn how to start preparing data layers for your assessment and how to start changing goal models.
-You will learn how the files interact to produce the calculated scores, starting from registering your layers to receiving the final outputs such as the *scores.csv* spreadsheet.
+This is an iterative process, and you should start to follow the best approach to the work flow for your assessment.
+Importantly, you will learn how the files interact to produce the calculated scores, starting from registering your layers to receiving the final outputs such as the *scores.csv* spreadsheet.

 ![Recommended steps in which to engage with files in the OHI Toolbox.](https://docs.google.com/drawings/d/155-wj8S-cDsbahZgmn5wJ1WHou0XS-2j_GOiX47QvkI/pub?w=960&h=3500)